>>“Did you know that more than 40 percent of Duke’s teaching faculty are not tenured professors?”

 Thus, while the article takes into account the many reasons why part-time faculty may be unsatisfied—the lack of respect, the need for stable, full-time employment, the transient life of office sharing, the lack of resources—it fails to address the elephant in the room.
 The new adjunct labor model is exploitative.

 And while the study is at least a step in the right direction, it puzzles over the simplest of things.
 For example, it repeatedly cites a “persistent satisfaction gap between White and non-White faculty, with non-White faculty reporting lower levels of workplace satisfaction than their White colleagues,” but merely suggests that “further exploration” is needed.
-Given that, back in 2003, foretold of the “creation of a permanent underclass of professional workers in higher education” where women of color would be the hardest hit, and that, as Tressie McMillan Cottom writes, the has been a source of contention since the 1960s.
+Given that, back in 2003, Chandra Mohanty foretold of the “creation of a permanent underclass of professional workers in higher education” where women of color would be the hardest hit, and that, as Tressie McMillan Cottom writes, the paucity of African-American tenure-track faculty has been a source of contention since the 1960s.

 And this easy fix is necessary, according to Jaeger, because “the trend of hiring part-time faculty isn’t going to reverse anytime soon.”